Augmented Analytics in Action

 The data includes a critical measure we’d like to better understand (TripAdvisor Score) as well as many others that likely contribute to our critical measure.
 With few resources and limited data analysis experience, building a model may not be feasible.
 Furthermore, a model is worthless if the resulting insights are not easily understood by the people who need them.

-Luckily, Dynamic Narratives can both build the model and describe the results.
+Luckily, our extensions can both build the model and describe the results.
 Given the above dataset, our analysis will automatically produce text like the following:

 As Customer Service increased, TripAdvisor Score increased based on the data provided.
 Specifically, when Customer Service increased by 10, TripAdvisor Score increased 3.27.
 There may be other factors contributing to TripAdvisor Score, but there is evidence of a very strong relationship.

 Under the hood, the product is performing a multivariate regression analysis, running a suite of diagnostic tests, and evaluating the model, but the business owner doesn’t need to know that – he or she can jump right to the insights.